JamesChung/reference-docs/kubernetes.md

 ## Multi-Container Pods

+> The default restart policy of a Pod is Always, which tells the Kubernetes scheduler to always restart the Pod even if the container exits with a zero exit code.

 ### A Pod defining an init Container

 > If an init container produces an error, the whole Pod is restarted, causing all init containers to run again in sequential order.
 For init containers, Kubernetes provides a separate section: spec.initContainers.
 Init containers are always executed before the main application containers, regardless of the definition order in the manifest.